Federal Direct Student Loan Program

 The William D. Ford Federal Direct Loan Program (also called FDLP, FDSLP, and Direct Loan Program) provides "low-interest loans for students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education ... rather than a bank or other financial institution."
-It is the largest single source of federal financial aid for students and their parents pursuing post-secondary education and for many it is the first financial obligation they incur, leaving them with debt to be paid over a period of time that can be a decade or more as the average student takes 19.4 years.
+It is the largest single source of federal financial aid for students and their parents pursuing post-secondary education.
+In many cases, Direct Loan Program is the first financial obligation young people incur, with borrowers paying back their debts in an average of 19.4 years.
 The program is named after William D. Ford, a former member of the U.S. House of Representatives from Michigan.

 Following the passage of the Health Care and Education Reconciliation Act of 2010, the Federal Direct Loan Program is the sole government-backed loan program in the United States.
 The program replaced the earlier Federal Family Education Loan (FFEL) program which issued "guaranteed loans" — loans originated and funded by private lenders but guaranteed by the government.
 The FFEL program was eliminated because of a perception that it benefited private student loan companies at the expense of taxpayers, but did not help reduce costs for students.

 The Federal Direct Loan Program has accumulated a very large outstanding loan portfolio of about $1.5 trillion and this number will continue to rise along with the percentage of defaults.
 A common concern associated with the program is the effect on the economy and repercussions for students that must repay these loans.